Why Nedbank is Focused on Changing How its 30k Employees Approach Learning

 Both divisions saw incredible interest and adoption of LinkedIn Learning.
 Barnes described the uptake as a “learning ground swell.”
 As employees got to know about it, other clusters started showing interest too.

 From October 2017 to September 2018, 95 percent of those 3,000 licenses were activated.
-Collectively, 4,222 courses were completed and an incredible 134,191 videos were viewed on LinkedIn Learning by employees.
+And employees have watched tens of thousands of LinkedIn Learning videos in that time.

 In the wake of those successes, Nedbank expanded its LinkedIn Learning investment to 30,000 licenses in 2019, covering nearly the entire workforce.
 The progressive rollout to all employees is now handled based on cost, need and priority for each business area within Nedbank.